Jill Yeiter, BSc

 Today I am well and feeling more passionate than ever about infecting you with my knowledge and skills!

 I have a bachelor’s degree in Lifestyle Management andModern Dance from Weber State University in the United States.
 My degree provided strong foundational knowledge and practical application in exercise physiology, nutrition, behaviour change, teaching movement, and dance performance.
-I am a Pilates Mat instructor through Balanced Body whose curriculum is consistent with current Pilates Method Alliance (PMA) guidelines.
-I am also a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA) in the USA, and am a Certified Intuitive Eating Counselor.
+I am a Pilates Mat instructor through Balanced Body.
+I also held a Certified Strength and Conditioning Specialist (CSCS) credential through the National Strength and Conditioning Association (NSCA) in the USA from 2000-2020, and am a Certified Intuitive Eating Counselor.
 I regularly participate in continuing education to maintain my credentials.

 I have a decade of professional experience teaching adults and have worked in a variety of settings including worksite wellness, academic, physiotherapy, health clubs and community.
 I have conducted individual sessions, facilitated small groups, and presented to large audiences.
 The populations of adults I have reached in these settings is diverse and has helped me to hone my teaching, counselling, and listening skills.
 Students really are the best teachers!